Skip to main content

 Choose a population model

-Navigate to the Populations page on your dashboard and select a population model to use.
+Alternatively, you can navigate to the Populations page on your dashboard and select a population model to use.
 Copy the ID from the population’s metadata or from the address bar.

 Click to copy the population model's ID